Saturday, 19 December 2009

 This is a first in a few ways, it's the first time I've shot a set of images inspired by and primarily for a specific event, information page for the event here - www.japaneseartropebondage.blogspot.com - The bondage I do is not pure shibari, it's not pure anything, I am inspired by ropework from many places, rigging on ships, macramé, shibari, anywhere and this blends together into 'my style' (if such a thing is definable), this set is a salute to the commonly held origins of rope bondage as we know it in the west, Japan.

-I planned this shoot with several elements,1st I needed a japanese model, no problem as one lives not far from me and I worked with her a few months ago on my current book.
+1st I needed a japanese model, no problem as one lives not far from me and I worked with her a few months ago on my current book.

 2nd I needed a setting, luckily my home has wooden floors and bamboo screens around the computers, and we'd just taken delivery of several tatami mats.